-- 1. Ensure that you have verified the host key document, see "Verifying the host key document" on page 14. - 2.
-The genprotimg command is part of the s390-tools package.
+1. The genproting command is part of the s390-tools package.
 If it is not already installed, download the package into the file system on your Linux instance and install it.

 For example, on an Ubuntu system, use the following command to install the s390-tools package: